 Along with the Facebook promotion guidelines above, you’ll need a way to randomly select your winner(s).
-Using Random.org or Fanpage Karma’s Good Lucky Fairy are excellent free tools.
+Using Random.org is an excellent free tool.

 Include language in your official contest rules and terms that gives the winner a set time period in which to claim their prize.
 That way if you can’t get in touch with them within a few days of the contest ending, you can choose a new winner.

 Advertising your Facebook contest will definitely give you the greatest impact, but other non-paid promotion options do exist, such as sending out an email to your customer list with a link to your Facebook contest or posting signs in-store.

 Everyone likes a chance to win something of value to them.
 And most businesses can come up at least a few giveaway options that have a low hard cost to them.